Select menu: Stats | Analysis of Variance | General

 Select the Covariate check box if you want to perform analysis of covariance.
 The adjacent field will become enabled to let you supply a list of the covariates for the analysis.
 If there is more than one, you can separate their names with spaces or commas.
 Alternatively, you can specify a model formula to define the terms to be fitted in the covariate analysis.

 This provides a quick way of entering operators in the treatment model formula.
 Double-click the required symbol to copy it to the current input field.
 You can also type in operators directly.
 See model formula for a description of each.

-This controls display options, enabling you to select the output to be generated initially by ANOVA – you can print this same information after the analysis, using Further Output.
+This controls display options, allowing you to select the output to be generated initially by ANOVA – you can print this same information after the analysis, using Further output.